Merge Operator

 This drop-down lets you select how you want your data sets to merge.

-Separates all values from the upper input table whose key doesn't match the lower input table.
+• Outer: Separates all values from the upper input table whose key does not match the lower input table.

-You can use this option like a filter.
+You can use the Intersection option like a filter.
 You can filter a key to help you find matching values from both tables.

 Keep Flag

-This indicator displays in the DevTools Console for each row merged.
+This indicator displays in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software. for each row merged.
 Selecting True creates a flag that describes how you chose to merge the information.
 If True, a _merge_flag displays in the merged row.

 Renaming